Kabiro/ItemSetManager/README.md

 Live version at [https://itemsetmanager.herokuapp.com](https://itemsetmanager.herokuapp.com)

+It can take time to start, since it is a free hosted version which is automatically put on sleep mode by heroku when unused.

 ## Running

+### Production mode

 * Requires a [jdk 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html), [npm](https://nodejs.org/), bower (npm install -g bower) and gulp (npm install -g gulp)
 * The JAVA_HOME environment variable must be set correctly